Alcohol consumption can have adverse social and economic effects on the individual drinker, the drinker’s immediate environment and society as a whole

 If you are addicted to alcohol, and think that you’re addiction does not impact anyone but you, you are incorrect.
 Your family, partner and children suffer from your addiction to alcohol – not only now, but in the future as well.
 So does wider society.

 It is important to know however, that the main motivation to get clean should be about yourself first.
 We can help you.
 We offer alcohol rehab at our treatment centre in Blackpool – with services tailored to your needs and wants.
+We can help you gain freedom from alcohol addiction.

 Get in touch with Ocean Recovery Centre today for more information.